pmeskers/lets_javascript/README.md

                       # Watches for JS/CSS/HTML changes, then rebuilds and reloads
 gulp dev-no-reload    # Same as dev, but without livereloading

-gulp lint             # Run eslint over all code gulp jasmine          # Starts a Jasmine server on port 8888 gulp jasmine-phantom  # Runs all Jasmine tests headlessly
+gulp lint             # Run tslint over all code gulp jasmine          # Starts a Jasmine server on port 8888 gulp jasmine-phantom  # Runs all Jasmine tests headlessly